jtomori/batch_textures_convert/README.md

 Intro
 -----
 This tool helps with pre-processing of textures for offline renderers.
+It can be used from Houdini or as a standalone application.

 Renderers usually convert common texture formats *(jpg, png, tga..)* into more render friendly mip-mapped formats *(rat, rs, tx..)* which can be a time consuming process.
 Mainly if the renderer discards the converted texture afterwards and this process gets repeated.